DPIRD-DMA/blog/docs/_posts/2022-01-04-How-to-efficiently-create-millions-of-overlapping-raster-tiles.md

 It is worth noting that I have only run this code on Linux and macOS.
 I believe the multiprocess library (which this script uses extensively) operates slightly differently in different operating systems (beware Windows users).

+Also thanks to Carlos Babativa Rodriguez for the help with this one.

-<a class="jn" href="https://github.com/DPIRD-DMA/blog/blob/master/notebooks/Deep%20Learning%20image%20classifier.ipynb">link to notebook</a>
+<a class="jn" href="https://github.com/DPIRD-DMA/blog/blob/master/notebooks/How%20to%20efficiently%20create%20millions%20of%20overlapping%20raster%20tiles.ipynb">link to notebook</a>

 The notebook starts by importing the necessary libraries.
 You will need to have all of these installed within your environment to run this notebook.
 In my particular case, I’m using Anaconda, so if my environment was lacking ‘tqdm’, I would head over to https://anaconda.org/conda-forge/tqdm and run the first install line on that page. conda install -c conda-forge tqdm